This blog considers whether Libre sensors can be worn for swimming and water activities and if so, is there a limit of 30 minutes?

 Love My Libre is not associated or affiliated with Abbott or FreeStyle Libre.
 Content here and on our website www.lovemylibre.com does not constitute medical advice or replace the relationship between you and healthcare professionals nor the advice you receive from them.

-The author of this blog is a type 1 diabetic and user of the FreeStyle Libre 1 which is provided on NHS prescription.
+The author of this blog has type one diabetes and uses the FreeStyle Libre 2 which is provided on NHS prescription.

 FreeStyle Libre is a registered trademark of Abbott Diabetes Care Inc.